moris-frances/Presentation_English_TDT/README.md

 - Brief exp on what git and Github is
 1.2.
 Mentioning alternatives and creating an account real quick + git 1.3.
 Creating a repository - https://docs.github.com/en/get-started/quickstart/create-a-repo ; Fork == copy
     1.4.
 Creating a branch //JD
+    	what is a branch
+    	why is it important
+    	via web
+    	via cmd

     1.5.
 Uploading a file; using git to upload a file
+    	- actually make your changes (CRUD) via web via cmd

     1.6.
-Making a commit - stress on making it in the secondary branch 1.7.
+Making a commit - stress on making it in the secondary branch what is a commit - the very step via web via cmd
+1.7.
 Comparing and removing mistakes/conflicts; Address review comments //Ahmad 1.8.
 Merge/Pull request; approval of said request
 1.9.
 Example